Ninja-Squad/ninja-squad.github.com/_posts/2018-09-06-angular-performances-part-1.md

 are they what you are looking for, and should you really use them.

-This is the first part of this series, and this blog post is about the first laod of an Angular application.
+This is the first part of this series, and this blog post is about the first load of an Angular application.
-In future posts, we'll talk about how to make reloading faster, then about how to profile your running application, and who to improve runtime performances.
+In future posts, we'll talk about how to make reloading faster, then about how to profile your running application, and how to improve runtime performances.
 If you are the lucky owner of our ebook, you can already check the rest if you download the [last ebook release](https://books.ninja-squad.com/claim?book=Angular).

 Warning: be careful with premature optimization.
 Always measure before and after.
 Beware of the benchmarks you find on the internets: it’s pretty easy to make them say what the authors want.